dk1242/dk1242.github.io/_posts/2025-06-12-Image Based Lighting-1-DiffuseIBL.md

 GLuint irradianceMap = textureUtilitiesObject.GenerateIrradianceMap(cubemapTexture, irradianceShader);
 glViewport(0, 0, WIDTH, HEIGHT);
 ```
-We will implment the `GenerateIrradianceMap()` in very same way as `GenerateCubeMap()` just with some differences which I'll highlight in the code comments.
+We will implement the `GenerateIrradianceMap()` in a similar manner to `GenerateCubeMap()` just with a few differences which I'll highlight in the code comments.
 ```cpp
 GLuint TextureUtilities::GenerateIrradianceMap(GLuint& cubemapTexture, Shader& irradianceShader) {